justpassingByte/ChayFood-Server/README.md

   - Query params:
     - `baseItem` (optional): Menu item ID to base combo recommendations on
     - `size` (optional): Combo size (number of items, default: 3)

+### Promotions & Flash Sales
+- `GET /promotion/active-flash-sales` - Get all currently active flash sales (Public)
+- `GET /promotion` - Get all promotions (User authenticated)
+- `GET /promotion/:id` - Get a specific promotion by ID (User authenticated)
+- `POST /promotion` - Create a new promotion (Admin only)
+- `POST /promotion/flash-sale` - Create a new flash sale event (Admin only)
+- `PUT /promotion/:id` - Update a promotion (Admin only)
+- `DELETE /promotion/:id` - Delete a promotion (Admin only)
+- `GET /promotion/:id/stats` - Get usage statistics for a promotion (Admin only)

+### AI Chatbot
+- `POST /chat` - Send a message to the AI chatbot and get a response
+- `GET /chat` - Get chat history
+- `GET /chat/:chatId` - Get a specific chat by ID
+- `DELETE /chat/:chatId` - Delete a chat

 ### Category
 - `GET /category` - Get all categories